 Elev8 is a national initiative with sites in Chicago, Illinois; Oakland, California; Baltimore, Maryland; and across the state of New Mexico.
 Research for Action is an evaluation partner on the initiative.
 The activities of the evaluation will support ELev8 sites in: developing and delivering strong programs, understanding “what works and what doesn’t”, and promoting the growth of the integrated services in schools field.

-Intern Role: The Elev8 youth survey is a key component of the Elev8 evaluation activities.
-The intern’s role will be to assist in processing these paper surveys and clerical-related administrative tasks to the Elev8 project in late May and throughout June.
-July work TBD, but will provide administrative support to the Elev8 project.
+Intern Role: Data management, analysis, and report writing will be a key component of the Elev8 evaluation activities this Fall.
+The intern’s role will be to assist in organizing data in various formats and clerical-related administrative tasks to the Elev8 project in August and September.
+Beyond this work, there may be some document review and literature review searches needed as well.
+The intern will also provide administrative support to the Elev8 project and the Project Manager.

 Project Description: RFA serves as the local evaluator for twelve 21st Century providers of community youth programs and Out-of-School Time educational opportunities for students in the Philadelphia area.
 As the local evaluator, RFA examines the implementation of the 21st Century programs and outcomes related to student attendance, academic achievement, and behavior.